• Skip to primary navigation

 What is a Martini

 A traditional martini is a strong cocktail crafted with gin or vodka and a swirl of vermouth.
-However, over the years many more flavorful variations have taken on the martini name.
-Cocktails such as my cucumber martini feature more flavorings than their original ancestor but still showcase the liquor as a major flavoring agent.
+However, over the years, many more flavorful variations have adopted the martini name.
+Cocktails such as my cucumber martini feature more flavorings than the classic martini but still showcase the liquor as a major flavoring agent.

 Best Vodka for Martinis